 We leave the cool of Cave Two, as it's called, and retreat to the warmth of Wilton's office/kitchen/reception ("We're not the highlands of Scotland.
 Space costs here."), as he tells his story.
 Wildes Cheese was established in 2012 in the wake of the Tottenham riots, when he saw "ordinary people on the streets clearing up with a broom, helping each other, and decided then and there to support our community and be part of a change here."
 Before that moment, he'd assumed that to make cheese, he'd have to leave London; he'd just returned from a speculative trip to Wales when the riots happened.
 Yet today he's one of four producers in London proving otherwise, with cheeses of extraordinary quality and range.

-we're in Tottenham because we consciously chose to be here
+We don't pretend to be anything other than urban cheesemakers.
+We're in Tottenham because we consciously chose to be here

 In addition to Wilton, there's Kristen Schnepp, producing Mexican cheese in Gringa Dairy, Peckham.
 There's Dave Holten, the youngest of London's cheesemakers, making an Australian-style cheese at Blackwoods dairy in Brockley, and there's Bill Oglethorpe, of Bermondsey-based Kappacasein: the dairy behind that stall in Borough Market, and whose grilled cheese sandwiches are of international standing.
 Together, they and their cheese recipes span four continents, drawing customers from expat communities across the city – and yet they are all somehow a unique reflection of where they are made in London, and of their makers' backgrounds and personalities.